georgeonalo/rentzone-github-actions-terraform-ecs-project/README.md

 5. Migrating data for dynamic applications into RDS with tools like Flyway.

-6. And finally, this project showcases my ability to secure and manage secrets with credential management tools like:
+6. And finally, this project showcases my ability to secure and manage secrets with credential management tools like;
    -AWS secrete manager and
    -GitHub Actions repository secrets.